pygeomet/PyGEOMET/README.md

 # PyGEOMET
 Python GUI of Earth Observations and Model Evaluation Toolkit

-PyGEOMET was designed to be a cross-platform (Windows, Mac, Linux) Python package for viewing and analyzing a variety of meteorological datasets.
+PyGEOMET is designed to be a cross-platform (Windows, Mac, Linux) Python package for viewing and analyzing a variety of meteorological datasets.
 PyGEOMET currently supports the following datasets:

 - Weather Research and Forecasting (WRF) Advanced Research (ARW) core
 - Community Multi-scale Air Quality (CMAQ) model